System Design Space

 How to migrate to IPv6 safely

-The practical path is almost always gradual: dual-stack rollout with measurements, not a big-bang cutover.
+The practical path is almost always gradual: not a big-bang cutover, but a staged dual-stack rollout with measurements at every step.

-1. Run an inventory: DNS, CDN, WAF, LB, ingress, databases, observability, external APIs.
+1. Run an inventory across DNS, CDN, WAF, load balancers, ingress, databases, observability, and external APIs.

-2. Enable dual-stack in non-critical environments and measure IPv4/IPv6 metrics separately.
+2. Enable dual-stack in non-critical environments and measure IPv4 and IPv6 metrics separately.

-3. Roll out AAAA records gradually: internal services first, then edge and public APIs.
+3. Roll out AAAA records in stages: internal services first, then edge systems and public APIs.

-4. Validate security policy for both stacks: firewall, SG/NACL, rate limiting, DDoS controls.
+4. Validate security policy for both stacks: firewalls, SG/NACL, rate limiting, and DDoS protection.

-5. Update runbooks and alerts: diagnostics, rollback paths, IPv6 incident playbooks.
+5. Update runbooks, alerts, rollback paths, and IPv6-specific incident playbooks.

-6. Only after stable SLOs, increase IPv6 traffic share step by step.
+6. Only after stable behavior should you gradually increase the IPv6 traffic share.

 Practical takeaway

-IPv6 migration is not only an addressing task.
+IPv6 migration is not only an addressing exercise.
 It changes routing operations end to end: prefix policy, BGP announcements, dual-stack observability, and incident response playbooks.
-The earlier these concerns are included in platform design, the cheaper growth and reliability become over time.
+The earlier those concerns are built into platform design, the cheaper future growth and reliability become.

 Related chapters

-• OSI model - helps localize IPv4/IPv6 issues by layer and separate network from transport concerns.
+• OSI model - helps localize IPv4/IPv6 incidents by layer instead of mixing network and transport concerns.

-• TCP protocol - shows how IP routing, MTU, and loss affect RTT, retransmits, and throughput.
+• TCP protocol - shows how routes, MTU, and packet loss shape RTT, retransmissions, and throughput.

-• UDP protocol - important for latency-sensitive paths and transport trade-offs over IPv4/IPv6.
+• UDP protocol - matters for latency-sensitive paths and transport trade-offs over IPv4 and IPv6.

-• Domain Name System (DNS) - covers AAAA/A records, resolution strategy, and real traffic impact.
+• Domain Name System (DNS) - covers AAAA and A records, resolution strategy, and how DNS choices shape the real traffic path.

-• HTTP protocol - connects application protocol behavior with dual-stack rollout realities.
+• HTTP protocol - connects application behavior with staged dual-stack rollout and client-library behavior.

-• Load Balancing - how to design L4/L7 balancing and failover for IPv4 and IPv6 in parallel.
+• Load Balancing - how to build L4/L7 balancing and failover for both address families at the same time.

-• Remote call approaches - how addressing and routing shape retry/timeout strategy and service resilience.
+• Remote call approaches - how addressing and routing shape retry behavior, timeout policy, and service resilience.

 • Multi-region and global systems - global routing, peering, and traffic policy in multi-region architecture.